On the Rates of Convergence from Surrogate Risk Minimizers to the Bayes Optimal Classifier: The Rates of Convergence from Empirical Surrogate Risk Minimizers to the Bayes Optimal Classifier

 because $I<1$ holds true if and only if $C=0$; and $I=1$ holds true if and only if $0<C<+\infty$.
 From proposition \ref{pp1}, the equation (\ref{eq20}) implies,

 Since any convex function on a convex open subset in $\mathbb{R}^n$ is semi-differentiable, $\psi(\theta)$ is at least right differentiable at $\theta=0$.
 We therefore have,

 where $\partial_{+}\psi(0)$ denotes the right derivative of $\psi(\theta)$ at $\theta=0$.
-The proof ends. \end{proof} \end{theorem} Theorem \ref{thm3} shows that for data-independent surrogate loss functions, because $I\leq1$, the convergence rate from $R(f_n)$ to $R^*$ will not be faster than the convergence rate from $R_{\phi}(f_n)$ to $R_{\phi}^*$.
+The proof ends. \end{proof} \end{theorem} As will be shown in the later examples, for Adaboost (exponential loss) and Logistic regression (logistic loss), we have $C=0$, then $I$ will be strict less than one.
+For SVM (Hinge Loss), we have $C>0$, then by definition we have $I=1$.
+Theorem \ref{thm3} shows that for data-independent surrogate loss functions, because $I\leq1$, the convergence rate from $R(f_n)$ to $R^*$ will not be faster than the convergence rate from $R_{\phi}(f_n)$ to $R_{\phi}^*$.
 As $I>0$, it also means that optimizing over any convex Bayes-risk consistent surrogate loss will finally make the excess risk $R(f_n)-R^*$ converge to $0$ and thus the output is the Bayes optimal classifier as sample size $n$ tends to infinity.
 This result matches our common sense: while we benefit from the computational efficiency of convex surrogate loss functions, we also suffer from a slower rate of convergence to the Bayes optimal classifier.